McQ: Production

-A few years prior to making this film, Wayne had passed on playing the lead in Dirty Harry (1971), a decision he later admitted regretting.
+A few years prior to making this film, John Wayne had passed on playing the lead Harry Callahan in Dirty Harry (1971), a decision he later admitted regretting.
 Dirty Harry was set in Seattle in one version of the script, but the setting was changed to San Francisco when Clint Eastwood became connected to the project.

 McQ was shot in 1973 on location in Seattle, Aberdeen, and the Quinault Indian Reservation in Washington.
 While filming the beach scenes, the crew stayed at the Polynesian Hotel (The "Poly") in Ocean Shores.

-The dramatic car chase in which Wayne, in his character's green 1973 Pontiac Firebird Trans Am "Green Hornet", pursues the laundry van was influenced by Steve McQueen's chase scene in Bullitt (1968).
+The dramatic car chase in which Lon "McQ" McHugh (Wayne), in his character's green 1973 Pontiac Firebird Trans Am "Green Hornet", pursues the laundry van was influenced by Frank Bullitt (Steve McQueen)'s chase scene in Bullitt (1968).

 When preparing to flip the car during the beach chase without using ramps, stunt driver Hal Needham performed the very first car stunt using a black powder cannon charge.
 On the second practice run down in Los Angeles, the car was unknowingly overcharged, and Needham was nearly killed.
 Gary McLarty performed the stunt on the beach that is featured in the film.

-One of Wayne's famous lines from this film is delivered as his character is being rescued from his car after it has been crushed between two semi-trucks with him trapped inside.
+One of Wayne's famous lines from this film is delivered as McQ is being rescued from his car after it has been crushed between two semi-trucks with him trapped inside.
 He says to one of the reporting officers, "I'm up to my butt in gas."